pietmacom/kopano-pkgbuilds/README.md

 ```

 ### From Latest Release-Tag
- Code from latest releases and their depencencies are fixed.
+ Code from releases and their depencencies are fixed.
 For this reason they will have dependencies to older packages/libraries.
-This won't get along with Archlinuxs rolling release.
-The build will likely fail
+This won't get along with Archlinux's rolling release.
+The build will likely fail.

- Anyways you can build the releases packages of day they recently compiled successfully.
+ Anyways you can build the releases packages of day they recently/successfully compiled.
 Checkout the branch with the latest timestamp and compile.

  The script is setting up a Docker-Container with an Archlinux of that day and going to compile everything.